Ed94/gencpp/Readme.md

 * Make sure local peristent data of functions are also thread local.
 * The builder should be done on a per-thread basis.
 * Due to the design of the editor and scanner, it will most likely be best to make each file a job to process request entries on.
 Receipts should have an an array to store per thread.
 They can be combined to the final reciepts array when all files have been processed.

-For now single-threaded has a bunch of optimization that most likely have done to it and will be more than capable for the majority of projects this thing is intended for.
-(IF you use this on Unreal... well your asking for it...)

 ## Extending the library